jsievert73/E05b-Physics/README.md

 # E05b-Physics
 Exploring 2D physics and collisions.

-In *main1.py*, you will need to apply gravity to the balls on the screen.
-To do so, you will need to find an appropriate gravity constant and assign GRAVITY to that number (line 17).
-Because of the way the Y axis works in Python Arcade, GRAVITY will need to be a negative number for the balls to fall.

-You will then need to accelerate the balls according to the GRAVITY constant.
-You can call b.accelerate(x,y) on line 67.
-In the case of applying gravity, x will be 0 and y will be GRAVITY.

-*main2.py*, is a little more complicated.
-You will need to apply all the lessons you learned in main1.py, but now we want the balls to bounce off the walls.
-First apply the GRAVITY constant from main1.py and accelerate the balls.
-Then, lines 39, 45, 51, and 57 will ask you to bounce (reverse the velocity) of the ball when it hits a wall.
-Think about what we discussed in class.
-I am applying some friction so they don't bounce forever.
+In *main1.py*, we spawn 20 balls on the screen in random positions.
+Then we will apply gravity to them, finally having them rest at the bottom of the scene.

+In *main2.py*, we spawn 20 balls again and apply gravity to them.
+Now we have made them able to bounce, by simply flipping it's dy components when it collides with the ground.
+The application of friction will make sure they don't bounce infintely.

 *main3.py* implements the worst, most-naive version of collision physics using the built-in sprite collision detection.
-Assuming all the animal heads have the same mass, adjust lines 53–60 to make the collisions more realistic.
+Assuming all the animal heads have the same mass, lines 51-60 exchange the velocities in a very naive simple way.
+This is explained better in comments on lines 52-55.